-The General Education objectives and the associated Student Learning Outcomes for Biological Sciences are achieved through lectures, in class discussion, interactive "clicker" response systems, and online activities and exercises.
+The General Education objectives and the associated Student Learning Outcomes for Biological Sciences are achieved through lectures, in class activities, case studies, class discussion, interactive "clicker" response systems, and online activities and exercises.
 The learning objectives and SLOs are further reinforced by inquiry-based and active-learning exercises in the companion laboratory course, BSC 2011L.
 In particular, the companion lab expands upon development and testing of specific hypotheses.